 Welcome to the webpage of Tom Fielding!
 I am glad that you have chosen to find out more about my work as an organist and composer and it is a delight to be able to share my work with you!
 If you have any questions about any of the contents of these pages, please feel free to contact me using that section of this webpage.
 I am always happy to discuss the possibilities of recitals and commissions with you in addition to the availability of my works for performance in church and concert hall.

-I have been commissioned by Ss.
+I am pleased to say that my very simple piece Variations on O Waly Waly for solo organ has been accepted for publication by GIA Publications, Inc., Chicago, IL.
+I was also commissioned by Ss.
 Peter and Paul RC Church, Naperville, IL, Matthew Sprinkle, director of music, to write a gentle setting of the beloved Polish Christmas carol "Infant Holy, Infant Lowly" for their Midnight Mass celebration this year.
 It is scored for SATB chorus, flute, oboe, organ and strings.
 My a cappella motet using the Traditional Latin Anima Christi text received its world premiere on Saturday, 26 April, during the evening anticipated Mass at St. Peter's Basilica, Rome, Italy by the Ss.
 Peter and Paul Choral Scholars.
 The work was then sung again in a concert by the same group at the Church of Il Gesu, also in Rome, on Monday, 28 April, 2014.
 Now the work will receive its North American premiere on Friday, 14 November 2014, in a 7pm concert by the same ensemble here at St. Augustine Cathedral, Kalamazoo, on our Sacred Music at the Cathedral concert series.
 This lyrical work will then be available for purchase here.
 Matthew has been a long-time regular patron of mine and I continue to be thankful for his support and love for my work.

 Also new to this webpage is a demo recording of my song cycle The Long Hours: Five Rossetti Art Songs for solo baritone and piano.
 These are accessible and again lyrical pieces using poems of the noted Victorian poet Christina Rossetti.
 These pieces are in need of a premiere performance: don't hesitate to contact me if you have an upcoming program on which these would fit nicely!